shopware/developer-portal/README.md

 - `test:cli` - runs CLI vitest tests in `./__tests__/cli/` using pre-built `./docs-cli` (`./cli/dist/docs-cli.js`)
   and `sandbox` directory as a working directory
 - `test:cli:coverage` - runs coverage for CLI
+- `test:regression` - run visual regression tests for all embedded pages

 E2E tests make sure all docs repositories are properly embedded and that all layout elements are available.